BryanSchuetz/dai/resource-library.md

   <hr>
 {%- endfor -%} -->

-# DAI Health Resrouces Library
+# DAI Global Health Resources Library

 By freely sharing what we learn, we have built a reputation as thought leaders who translate ideas into action and action into results.
 You can search through our collection of stand alone resources below.